Armed Forces

-We provide a full support service for armed forces personnel and their families; from course funding and settling into university life to finding suitable training, careers advice, and making the step into civilian life.
+We provide a full support service for armed forces personnel and their families.
+You could be entitled to course funding to help you take the step into civilian life.
+We'll be there for you from settling into university to finding suitable training or careers advice.

 Supporting the Covenant